Dealing with the financial affairs of someone who has died

 The person who has died may have left debts, for example, an overdraft on their account or a credit agreement that has not been paid off.

 When someone dies you should try to contact all their creditors.
-You should place a notice in The Gazette on their website, the official public record of legal notices in the UK.
-This will tell creditors they can make a claim against the estate to pay off the debt.
+You should place a notice on The Gazette website.
+This is the official public record of legal notices in the UK.
+You should also put a notice in a local paper where the deceased person lived or worked.
+These notices tell creditors they can make a claim against the estate to pay off the debt.
 If you don't place a notice and creditors come forward after you've paid out the estate, you might have to pay off the rest of the debt with your own money.

 In general, if there is not enough money in the estate of the person who has died to pay their debts their creditors cannot recover the amount still owed from anyone else, including that person's surviving relatives.
 You should check whether that person had any kind of insurance policy that would pay off any of their debts on their death, for example, a payment protection insurance policy taken out at the same time as a loan.